ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 Testing Working Group
 =====================

-* One of the special interest groups, others are Core, Networking and Windows
+* One of the special interest groups, others are: Core, Networking and Windows
 * Weekly public meeting on ``#ansible-meeting``
 * Set direction and combine powers
 * Subscribe to the GitHub issue for updates